 \paragraph{Sequence Models.} There are also specialized architectures dealing with sequential data, which take in an input sequence $a_1,\cdots,a_n$ and output another sequence $b_1,\cdots,b_n$.
 Attention~\citep{bahdanau2016neuralmachinetranslationjointly,vaswani2023attentionneed} is one of the most widely used sequence models.

-\begin{definition} For trainable parameters key, query and value matrices $K,Q,V\in\R^{d\times d}$ A \emph{causally-masked attention layer} calculates outputs as\footnote{In practice, a scaling factor is inside the exp function~\citep{vaswani2023attentionneed}, which we omit, as it does not affect our analysis.}
+\begin{definition} For trainable key, query, and value matrices $K,Q,V\in\R^{d\times d}$, a \emph{causally-masked attention layer} calculates outputs as\footnote{In practice, a scaling factor is inside the exp function~\citep{vaswani2023attentionneed}, which we omit, as it does not affect our analysis.}

-\end{definition} Causally-masked attention layers are usually used for autoregressive generations.
+\end{definition} Causally-masked attention layers are usually used for autoregressive generation.
 Specifically, given input $a_1,\cdots,a_n$, the next token is generated from decoding $b_n$.
 After that this token is appended to the input and subsequent tokens are iteratively generated in the same way.
 There are also variants to $\Attn$ called linear attentions~\citep{yang2024gatedlinearattentiontransformers}.
 The simplest linear attention is RetNet~\citep{sun2023retentivenetworksuccessortransformer}. \begin{definition} For trainable parameters $K,Q,V\in\R^{d\times d}$, a \emph{Retention layer} calculates output as

-\end{definition} In other words, $\Ret$ can be thought of as $\Attn$ without the non-linearity introduced by the soft-max function though $\exp$ and $Z_i$.
+\end{definition} In other words, $\Ret$ can be thought of as $\Attn$ without the non-linearity introduced by the soft-max function through $\exp$ and $Z_i$.
 It admits a recurrent form as shown in \Cref{eq:retnet}, so autoregressive generation becomes faster.
 Other variants keep the recurrent form and use more complicated update rules for better performance.
-To keep the presentation clean, we defer introduction of other variants to the Appendix.
-We also defer the discussions on multi-head attention to the Appendix.
+To keep the presentation clean, we defer the discussions on multi-head attention to the Appendix.

 \paragraph{Transformer.} The Transformer architecture is widely used in many applications recently.
 Most of them can be expressed by the building blocks stated previously.
 To illustrate this, we take GPT-3 (\cite{brown2020languagemodelsfewshotlearners} referred to as GPT below) as an example here.
 A single block in GPT can be expressed as